JohnForecast/LinuxDECnet/README.md

   3. Execute the shell script, answer the questions and wait for a new kernel and DECnet utilities to be built (It may take a long time depending on the system configuration)

-  4. If BuildAndInstall.sh detects that your installation uses systemd it will create 2 service entries;one to change the MAC address of the Ethernet/Wireless LAN interface and the second to load the decnet modules and start it running
+  4. If BuildAndInstall.sh detects that your installation uses systemd it will create 3 service entries;
+     one to change the MAC address of the Ethernet/Wireless LAN interface, the second to load the decnet modules and start it running and the third to start the phone daemon running.

-  5. If your installation does not use systemd, there are some mechansisms descriped in the RaspbianDECnet repository describing how to get DECnet started (the module name has changed for this respository - "decnet3")
+  6. If your installation does not use systemd, there are some mechansisms described in the RaspbianDECnet repository about how to get DECnet started (the module name has changed for this respository - "decnet3")